Germanic kingship: Alleged characteristics

-About minor matters the chiefs deliberate, about the more important the whole tribe.
-Yet even when the final decision rests with the people, the affair is always thoroughly discussed by the chiefs. [...]
-At the assembly, when the multitude think proper, they sit down armed.
-Silence is proclaimed by the priests, who have on these occasions the right of keeping order.
-Then the king or the chief, according to age, birth, distinction in war, or eloquence, is heard, more because he has influence to persuade than because he has power to command.
-If his sentiments displease them, they reject them with murmurs; if they are satisfied, they brandish their spears.
+On affairs of smaller moment, the chiefs consult; on those of greater importance, the whole community; yet with this circumstance, that what is referred to the decision of the people, is first maturely discussed by the chiefs. [...]
+When they all think fit, they sit down armed.
+Silence is proclaimed by the priests, who have on this occasion a coercive power.
+Then the king, or chief, and such others as are conspicuous for age, birth, military renown, or eloquence, are heard; and gain attention rather from their ability to persuade, than their authority to command.
+If a proposal displease, the assembly reject it by an inarticulate murmur; if it prove agreeable, they clash their javelins.

 Tacitus notes that as each tribe had its own customary law, the political power of the king could vary between nations.
-Thus, he states that the Gothones were ruled by kings "a little more strictly than the other German tribes, but not as yet inconsistently with freedom" while beyond the Gothones, the Rugii and Lemovii (tribes placed at the far end of Magna Germania, near the Baltic Sea) lived in "servile submission to their kings".
+Thus, he states that the Gothones were ruled by a monarchy "somewhat more strict than that of the other German nations, yet not to a degree incompatible with liberty" while beyond the Gothones, the Rugii and Lemovii (tribes placed at the far end of Magna Germania, near the Baltic Sea) lived in "submission to regal authority".